Find a Physician Browse

 Nowhere is this reality more evident than in primary care practices in Rhode Island.
 According to the Association of American Medical Colleges (AAMC), nearly one third of doctors in Rhode Island are nearing retirement age.
 Additionally, AAMC ranks Rhode Island 47 out of 50 (lower is better) in retaining graduates after medical school.
 Combined with primary care reimbursement rates, that according to the Rhode Island Office of the Health Insurance Commissioner, are significantly less than Massachusetts’ reimbursement rates for a typical primary care office visit, it is no wonder why Rhode Island continues to lose primary care doctors at an alarming rate, as many age out of the workforce and others simply choose to practice elsewhere in pursuit of equitable pay.
 In fact, the U.S. Health Resources and Services Administration (HRSA) projects that in 2025, Rhode Island will have only 62% of the family medicine doctors it needs to adequately provide primary care services.
 By 2031, HRSA further projects this figure eroding to only 59% adequacy.

 The divergence of APP and doctor workforce trends is clear.
-Nationally, regionally, and locally, APP’s are filling the ever widening gap between the demand for health care services and the insufficient amount of doctors available to deliver them.
+Nationally, regionally, and locally, APP’s are filling the ever-widening gap between the demand for health care services and the insufficient amount of physicians available to deliver them.
 But why are APP’s so adept in filling the gap?
 The answer to this is has been clearly established in decades of reliable peer-reviewed literature.
 APP’s both in primary care and in medical specialty practices are just as capable of delivering high-quality, safe and effective treatments that fall with their scope of practice as their doctor colleagues, and often do so more efficiently.

 In A Systematic Review of Outcomes Related to Nurse Practitioner-Delivered Primary Care for Multiple Chronic Conditions recently published in Sage Journals, McMenamin et. al. established, “Overall, most studies showed reduced or similar costs, equivalent or better quality, and similar or lower rates of emergency department use and hospitalization associated with [nurse practitioner] primary care models for patients with [multiple chronic conditions], compared with models without [nurse practitioner] involvement.
 No studies found them associated with worse outcomes.”